labelinsight/redux-module/README.md

 ## Why?

-ReduxModule reduces boilerplate noise by removing the need for developers to have to create types or wire them to creators or reducer handlers, _ever_.
+redux-module reduces boilerplate noise by removing the need for developers to have to create types or wire them to creators or reducer handlers, _ever_.
 The module also provides a convenient setter syntax for automatically creating state merges when updates do not require previous state or logic, which cuts out a